fahdfortitude/Bank-Customer-Churn-Analysis/README.md

-# Bank-Customer-Churn-Analysis
+# Bank-Customer-Churn-Analysis for an Anonymous Bank
-The Prediction of whether customers will stop carrying out their transaction in a bank,
+The Prediction of whether customers will stop carrying out their transaction in a bank
-#### Churn Analysis for an Anonymous Bank
-<b>data source :</b> Analytics Vidhya
+<b>Data source :</b> Analytics Vidhya

 ### Data Dictionary
 There are multiple variables in the dataset which can be cleanly divided in 3 categories:

 #### Demographic information about customers

 * <b>customer_id</b> - Customer id